Last updated on February 24th, 2021 at 09:27 am

 If your door has only just been hung, this could simply be the finish sticking against the doorframe.
 If this is the case, you obviously haven’t allowed it enough time to dry!
 Otherwise, it will most likely be down to our old friend moisture once again.
 It could, however, be that your door has a little hint of seasonal affective disorder.
 If you notice that your wooden door works absolutely fine in the summer, but sticks in the winter, this could be because the shift in temperature has had a dramatic effect on your door and/or its frame.
 This is especially true if you live in an area with warm summers and cold winters.
 In winter, water simply won’t evaporate as fast as in summer and there will generally be a lot more rainfall.
 So, the cellulose in the wood expands due to the added water content and swells until it doesn’t fit the door frame.
 Conversely, the frame itself could actually be shrinking in the winter more than the door does because the frame obviously isn’t protected as well as the door.
 If you think this is the case, consider adding a protective layer to your door frame and by next winter you should notice an improvement.

-Why Do Wooden Doors Crack?
+Why Do Wood Doors Crack?

 When your wooden door gets cold and dry, it can shrink which may cause the wood to crack.
-During cold and dry weather, moisture reduction and shrinking of the wood fibres could cause your wooden doors and their frame to shrink, which could result in hairline cracks in painted joints and separations in the panels of your doors.
+During cold and dry weather, moisture reduction and shrinking of the wood fibres could cause your wooden doors and their frame to shrink, which could result in hairline cracks in wood doors, especially in painted joints and separations in the panels of your doors.
 This will be especially true in freshly painted doors.
 So when you start to feel that winter chill, you might want to start thinking about taking preventative measures to keep your door crack-free.
 Cracks, however, are actually incredibly easy to cover up.

 Prevention – Prevention is tricky here, but if you follow all of the steps covered above, you should at least give yourself a fighting chance!